mshaikh786/aimcr-scripts/tools/README.md

-# ShaheenIII Software Inspection Toolkit
+# Software Inspection Toolkit

-This mini-toolkit automates most of the workflow for inspecting software stacks from ShaheenIII Grand Challenge proposals:
+This mini-toolkit automates part of the workflow for inspecting software stacks from proposals:

 1. **Extract software list from the proposal PDF**
 2. **Generate a YAML config for inspection**